mvrdevelopment/spec/mvr-spec.md

 descriptive name of the specification

+# MVR Definitions

+## General

+MVR exists of two parts to enable any applications to exchange GDTF but also general information in the same common format.
+Therefore, a MVR file format is defined.
+To simplify the exchange of MVR File formats a MVR communication format will be defined.

 # File Format Definition

 To describe all information within one file, a zip file with the extension `*.mvr` is used.
 The archive shall containe one Root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.